Once again we have an impressive line-up of finalists for the 2018 ‘Racism. It Stops With Me’ trophy.

 Nyadol Nyuon is a strong and effective advocate on behalf of the African-Australian community.
 Nyadol has been prominent in media debates around race and on a range of human rights issues.
 Most recently this has included responding to a wave of negative stereotyping and mis-representation of Melbourne’s South Sudanese community.

-E-Raced aims to erase racism, once story at a time.
-Since 2013, E-Racedin Queensland’s Darling Downs region has been providing children and young people with the opportunity to meet refugees and migrants and hear their life stories and experiences, in a bid to erase discrimination and reduce cultural stereotypes and improve harmony and acceptance.
+E-Raced aims to erase racism, one story at a time.
+Since 2015, E-Raced has been providing school students in Queensland’s Darling Downs region with the opportunity to meet refugees and migrants and hear their life stories and experiences, in a bid to erase discrimination and reduce cultural stereotypes and improve harmony and acceptance.

 ActNow Theatre and Reconciliation SA